Sleep Debt: How It Accumulates, What It Costs, and Whether You Can Recover

 Can You Recover From Sleep Debt?

-The honest answer: partially, but not fully.
+The honest answer: partially, but not always fully.

 Short-term debt (1-2 weeks): Largely recoverable